One Night in Heaven: Live performances

 In its original live incarnation, "One Night in Heaven" gets arguably one of the largest rapturous audience response, than any other single.
 During the Elegant Slumming, Bizarre Fruit, Bizarre Fruit II tours as well as T in the Park and Glastonbury in 1994, it has been performed as the full-length album version towards the end of the second half their shows (pre-encore).

 From 1996 onwards they have performed the song with the David Morales Classic Mix intro found on Elegantly American.
 Snake Davis also no longer plays flute during the choruses.

-Remixes

-Remixes of the single were provided by Harri and M People themselves created the Hi Gloss mixes.
-Further mixes of the single were created for the Elegantly American including mixes by David Morales.

 Track listings

 In the UK, the CD single does not contain the radio edit.
-At the time the radio edit was only made available on the 7" version of the single, whilst compilations featured a shorter 3.25 edit.
+At the time the radio edit was only made available on the 7-inch version of the single, whilst compilations featured a shorter 3.25 edit.
+The US release of the single includes remixes by David Morales, which were later released in the UK on the EP Elegantly American in 1994.